aelvan/RedactorStyles-Craft/README.md

 Changelog
 ---
+### Version 0.4
+ - Updated plugin to work with Redactor II API for Craft 2.5+ support. **This breaks backwards compability, read warning above.**

 ### Version 0.3
  - Rewrote plugin to use the Redactor 10 API for Craft 2.3+ support.
 The plugin now requires Craft 2.3 or newer.
  - Changed the defaults slightly, forceBlock is now either on or off, no auto.
  - The remove format option now works, and remove all formatting from the caret to the bottom block element.
  - The classnames in Redactor has changed, updated example CSS.

 ### Version 0.2
  - Add ability to use an external css file.